korandoru/hawkeye/README.md

 # default: true
 strictCheck = true

-# Whether or not use the default excludes.
+# Whether you use the default excludes.
 Check Default.EXCLUDES for the completed list.
 # To suppress part of excludes in the list, declare exact the same pattern in `includes` list.
 # default: true
 useDefaultExcludes = true

 # The supported patterns of includes and excludes follow gitignore pattern format, plus that:
-# 1. includes does not support `!`
+# 1. `includes` does not support `!`
 # 2. backslash does not escape letter
 # 3. whitespaces and `#` are normal since we configure line by line
 # See also https://git-scm.com/docs/gitignore#_pattern_format